shireenaw/UserLoginSystem/README.md

         - Allowing unauthenticated access to the h2 console.
         - Allowing unauthenticated GET-access to /login, /admin/* and /users/*.
         - Set custom login page and redirect the page based on roles
-        - Handle unathorized page
+        - Handle unauthorized page
 2. CustomAuthenticationSuccessHandler
     - This class is used to redirect to different page based on roles after login successfully

 There are 3 API Controllers.
 APIs
-1. FilmController - This controller contains REST APIs regarding film inventory
+1. AdminController - This controller contains APIs regarding admin.
-    - user can find APIs to create new film, update film information or find film by name or the film id
+    - user can find APIs to create new user, delete user or find user by email or the user id
-    - the APIs are mainly being used for admin to maintain the Film Inventory.
+    - the APIs are mainly being used for admin to maintain the User list.
-2. UsersController - This controller contains REST APIs regarding user data
+2. UsersController - This controller contains APIs regarding user.
-    - user can find APIs to create new user, update user, delete user or find user by mobile number or name.
+    - user can find APIs to view user details.
-    - this APIs are mainly being used for admin to register user
-3. UserFilmController - This controller contains REST APIs regarding userfilm (rental)
+3. HomeController - This controller contains APIs for login page and user denied page.
-    - user can use the APIs to create new user film , update , find and delete user film
-    - getTotalRent() api is for the user to calculate the total rental of a list of films
-    - checkLateCharges() api is for the user to calculate the surcharge by passing the list of film ids
-    - returnFilms() api will update the data if there is late charges and the status of the user film (Rent/Returned/Late Returned)

 Model
-1. There are three entity model
+1. There are one entity, one dto and one mapper
     - Users (users entity table)
+    - UsersDTO (user object)
+    - UsersMapper (Mapping from UsersDTO to Users and vice versa)

 Service and Repository
 1. UserService and IUserService